By Jennifer Turvey, Improvement Practitioner and Coach

 |Viewpoints||How do you think the supervisor sees this?|

 |Root Cause||What’s really going on here?|

 Organizing Your Questions

-An alternative is to be strategic.
-That is, to select the question that fits the situation.
+An alternative is to be organized.
+That is, craft a question which fits the situation.
 To do that, organize questions by type and by situations where they’re useful.
 You can still create something on paper, but it’s likely to be far less complex and detailed.
-And it might even be a flowchart or a map.
+Consider using a flowchart to guide your questions based upon the answer you get.